floragunncom/search-guard-docs/configuration.md

         ...
 ```

-You can also define multiple entries in this section, the same way as you can for authentication entries.
+You can also define multiple entries in this section the same way as you can for authentication entries.
 The execution order is not relevant here, hence there is no `order` field.

 Possible vales for `type` are:

-* noop—used for skipping this step altogether
+* noop—used for skipping this step altogether.
 * ldap—fetch additional roles from an LDAP server.
-This requires additional configuration settings, see section "LDAP and Active Directory" for further details.
+This requires additional configuration settings.
+See section "LDAP and Active Directory" for further details.

 #### Examples